Blazebit/blaze-persistence/CONTRIBUTING.md

 When you are confident that you have a unique bug that hasn't been [tracked](https://github.com/Blazebit/blaze-persistence/issues?q=something) yet, we very much welcome if you could [create an issue](https://github.com/Blazebit/blaze-persistence/issues/new) with steps to reproduce the bug.
-Ideally, you would create a pull request against the master branch that reproduces the issue within our testsuite, but we are also happy if you create a pull request against our [testcase template project] which is probably easier for beginners.
+Ideally, you would create a pull request against the master branch that reproduces the issue within our testsuite, but we are also happy if you create a pull request against our https://github.com/Blazebit/blaze-persistence-test-case-template[testcase template project] which is probably easier for beginners.

 ### Documentation and Website issues or typos